chingu-voyages/voyage-project-tier1-restaurantsim/README.md

 -   Menu Fetching and Display
     - [ ] Fetch menu data from a provided JSON file.
     - [ ] Display the fetched menu items in respective categories on the page.
-    - [ ] Ensure the menu includes images, names, descriptions, and prices for each item.
+    - [ ] Ensure the menu includes images, names and prices for each item.

 -   Order Management